nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

 That's because in Elm, you can't have a list of mixed types.
 They all have to be the same type.
 You could a list of integers or a list of strings, but you can't have a list of integers and strings.

-Let's scrap this whole thing and, for exemplary purposes, let's define a new type, `type alias Person =`, and then, I'm going to use a curly brace to open, because that's the way we open a type alias.
+Let's scrap this whole thing and, for exemplary purposes, let's define a new type, `type alias Person =`, and then, I'm going to use a curly brace to open, because that's the way we open a `type alias`.

 Then, I'll type `name` to define a field with a `:` and then `string` as the type of the field and then a `,` to separate the fields and `age` with the type of the field being `int`.